Fraunhofer-AISEC/codyze-evaluator/documentation/docs/tagging-dsl.md

 project {
     tagging {
         tag {
-            // Tagging each node of the type NodeType and name "name" with the concept Concept each<NodeType>("name").with { Concept() }
+            // Tagging each node of the type NodeType and name "name" with the concept "Concept" each<NodeType>("name").with { Concept() }
-            // Tagging each node of the type NodeType and specialProperty set to true with the concept Concept each<NodeType>(predicate = { it.specialProperty == true } ).with { Concept() }
+            // Tagging each node of the type NodeType and specialProperty set to true with the concept "Concept" each<NodeType>(predicate = { it.specialProperty == true } ).with { Concept() }
-            // Tagging each node of the type NodeType and name "name" with the concept Concept each<NodeType>("name").with {
+            // Tagging each node of the type NodeType and name "name" with the concept "Concept" each<NodeType>("name").with {
                 // Starting from each of the selected nodes of NodeType (they are kept in `node`), you can access specific properties and propagate tags to them.
                 // This is useful, e.g., if you want to tag specific arguments of a function call.